 Break on Through – The Doors

-While Forrest works on his ping pong skills and gets pretty good at the sport in Forrest Gump, The Doors’ single ‘Break on Through’ plays.
+While Forrest works on his ping pong skills and gets pretty good at the sport, The Doors’ single ‘Break on Through’ plays.
 The scene cuts from Forrest to Jenny as the song plays on.
 In this memorable “Jenny” scene, she attempts to jump off a balcony after indulging too much.
 The Doors’ tune is appropriate for this scene.
 One of the lyrics was originally “she gets high,” but producers changed it to “she gets ugh,” to make the song more radio-friendly.

 Mrs. Robinson – Simon & Garfunkel

 Forrest’s heroics during his service in Vietnam are recognized during a ceremony where he receives the Medal of Honor.
-During this moving scene in Forrest Gump, Simon & Garfunkel’s ‘Mrs. Robinson’ is featured.
+During this moving scene, Simon & Garfunkel’s ‘Mrs. Robinson’ is featured.
 Though it was featured in the ’90s film, the songwriting duo originally wrote it for the controversial film, The Graduate, and it was featured on the movie’s soundtrack release.

 Volunteers – Jefferson Airplane